At a glance

 Large class size can create difficulties for some kids who struggle with social skills.
 But it can be a plus for others.
-Having strong models—especially older students with more social practice and experience—can help young children build their skills.
-And having younger kids in the same classroom can make a child’s social challenges less noticeable as he works on those goals.
+Having strong models — especially older students with more social practice and experience — can help young children build their skills.
+And having younger kids in the same classroom can make a child’s social challenges less noticeable.

 The focus on personal responsibility and independence can also be hard for kids who have developmental delays.
 And kids who are easily overexcited or who have trouble with less structure may have trouble adapting to the self-guided nature of Montessori.